Vacation rental: Types of accommodation

 Vacation rentals usually occur in privately owned vacation properties (holiday homes), so the variety of accommodations is broad and inconsistent.
 The property is a fully furnished property, such as a holiday villa, apartment, cottage, condominium, townhome or single-family-style home.
 Farm stay can encompass participation on a working farm or a more conventional rental that happens to be co-located on a farm.
 The client/traveler arranges to rent the vacation rental property for a designated period of time.
 Some rent on a nightly basis, similar to hotel rooms, although the more prevalent vacation rental industry practice is typically weekly rentals.

-Vacation rentals can range from budget studio apartments to lavish, expensive private villas in the world's most desirable locations, some with price tags of many thousands per night and all the amenities you would find in any luxury accommodation (fully staffed, private beaches, boats, chefs, cooking lessons, etc.) to cater to the guests.
+Vacation rentals range from budget studio apartments to high-end private villas in popular destinations.
+Some luxury properties may cost several thousand dollars per night and offer amenities and services comparable to those of luxury hotels, including staff, private beach access, boats, private chefs, and cooking lessons.

 Some vacation rentals, particularly condominiums or apartments, offer many of the same services hotels offer to their guests, e.g., front desk check-in, 24-hour maintenance, in-house housekeeping, and concierge service.
 Many "hospitality, timeshare and premier independent resorts...that until now, access to these resort-condominium complexes was available exclusively through purchase options such as whole, fractional, or timeshare ownership," are now offering daily vacation rentals.

 At the other end of the spectrum are campervan and motorhome rentals.